Takax62/Calculator-Android-LTS/README.md

 # Calculator-Android-LTS
 This is a calculator for Android (my first working and good Android app).
 LTS means Long-Term Support.
 What do I mean by LTS?
 I mean by supporting even Android 4.1.
 This calculator is safe and tested on a modern Android.
+First, install the .zip file, then open it in files.
+Next, click on the .zip and extract and then, run the .apk (if you get some warnings, enable the untrusted sources in Settings, you can later toggle it off).